zakilur/helm-charts/docs/Control API.md

 - shared_rules
 - and route

-Which link a sidecar proxy to its service.
-Then, the edge proxy has the following:
+These link a sidecar proxy to its service.
+The edge proxy has the following:

 - all of the above, PLUS
 - a domain with TLS configured using your static client-facing certs